 § Have participated in unit leadership training

-NYLT 2017 will focus around the concepts of what a leader must BE, what he/she must KNOW, and what he/she must DO.
+NYLT for 2018 will focus around the concepts of what a leader must BE, what he/she must KNOW, and what he/she must DO.
 The key elements are then taught with a clear focus on HOW TO.
 These skills will evolve during the three weekends as each patrol goes on a Quest for the Meaning of Leadership.